Franklivania/product-catalog-assessment/src/components/typography/README.md

 # Typography Components

-A comprehensive set of typography components built with Tailwind CSS and class-variance-authority, following shadcn/ui patterns.
+A comprehensive set of typography components built with Tailwind CSS and class-variance-authority.
 These components are optimized for accessibility, screen readers, and responsive design.

 ## Components